Supreme Court critics mocked in 'running of the trolls'

 The tweetstorm has led to problems in the past.
 In 2016, Twitter shut the SCOTUSblog account down, presumably thinking it had been hacked.
 "A Twitter employee who was in the know about our annual trolling got wind … and helped us get back online," Goldstein told me.

-Twitter didn't immediately respond to a request for comment, but the running of the trolls has been marching ahead apace Thursday afternoon.
+Twitter declined to comment beyond reminding users of tools like two-factor authentication for enhancing account security, but the running of the trolls has been marching ahead apace Thursday afternoon.
 And observers seem to be well amused.

 "This is one of the more entertaining days of the year," one wrote.
 Asked another: "Which justice is tweeting today?
 Is this Roberts?"